-- weakness on one side of your body, in an arm or a leg
+- weakness on one side of your body

 - difficulty walking or moving

 - difficulty with speech or understanding

 - severe tiredness (fatigue)

 - problems with your vision and hearing